dashpay/dips/dip-0006/bls_signature_scheme.md

 ### Sign(secretKey, messageHash, publicKey)

-Creates a signature using the secret key and Hash(messageHash, publicKey).
+Creates a signature using the secret key and `SHA256(messageHash, publicKey)`.
 Hashing the concatenation of the messageHash and the public key is done to ensure uniqueness of the actually signed message and serves as a protection against the rogue public key attack.

 ### Verify(sig, messageHash, publicKey)

-Verifies the given signature against the public key and Hash(messageHash, publicKey)..
+Verifies the given signature against the public key and `SHA256(messageHash, publicKey)`.

 ### VerifyAggregated(aggregatedSig, messageHashes, publicKeys)